Salta al contenuto principale

 "${@}"

-Let's see the definition in the script
+Let's see the definitions in the script:

 -d|--distribution CODENAME